kfuku52/RADTE/README.md

 #### gene_tree_output.nwk
 ![](img/generax_radte_gene_tree_output.svg)

+## Update
+Although the above tree images are not painted, the latest version of RADTE generates pdf files in which branches are colored.
+Red means the branches connected to the unconstrained nodes, whereas blue indicates the branches connected to the constrained nodes.

 ## Citation
 Fukushima K, Pollock DD.
 (2019) Organ-specific propensity drives patterns of gene expression evolution. bioRxiv 409888 ([DOI: 10.1101/409888](https://www.biorxiv.org/content/10.1101/409888v2))